stillinbeta/srecon-k8s-tutorial/tutorial1.md

 _NOTE: The number after Process is a PID and will be different for every user._

-Where do those arguements come from?
+Where do those arguments come from?
 Right above, there's this line:

 ```console
 Drop-In: /etc/systemd/system/kubelet.service.d